Lemonexe/VLizard/docs/user/tests.md

   - Has conventional metrics for $\overline{\delta p}$, $\overline{\Delta y}$ to formally accept or reject the data.
 - Can evaluate **individual points**
   - The distribution of the residuals shows outlying points.
+- Provides a secondary results: Durbin–Watson and von Neumann statistics are available to quantify non-randomness
+  - Both should be 2 for perfectly random residuals (no autocorrelation)
-- You may also look at the distribution of the residuals, which should be random, with no trends.
+  - Distribution of the residuals can also be visually inspected for clusters and trends.
-  - If there are visible trends, there is a systematic error _(though if metrics are within acceptable limits, the error is also small)_.
+  - If the statistics fail, or trends are visible, there is a systematic error _(though if metrics are within acceptable limits, the error is also small → acceptable)_.
 - Cannot be used for small number of data points, 5 is the absolute minimum, but more are recommended.
 - It is well theoretically supported.